fpolit/ama-framework/README.md

 #### Developers
 If you want to contribute to `ama-framework` your welcome.
-As developer you will first create python virtualenv and then install `ama` and the developer parackages.
+As developer you will first create a python virtualenv and then install `ama` and the developer packages.
 ```bash
 	git clone https://github.com/fpolit/ama-framework.git ama
 	cd ama